 Red construction paper

-We printed all over our paper, then let it dry before we could make the paper lanterns.
+We printed all over our paper.
+Then we had to let it dry before we could make the paper lantern craft.
 I love how it looks a bit like fireworks!

 To make the lanterns, you’ll want to fold the paper in half lengthwise.
 Make sure the painted side is facing out.